ChriD/ioBroker.artnetdmx/README.md

 ### **WORK IN PROGRESS**

--   set init values to 0 in channel values
--   RGBTW - main and white channels not saved
+-   rename 'temperature' ?
+-   add 'level.color.temperature' for TW and RGBTW devices
 -   validate ID when saving in ADMIN
 -   info in admin id adapter is not started yet
--   add 'level.color.temperature' for TW and RGBTW devices
 -   multilanguage (english & german)

 ### 1.0.0 (2022-12-10)